-See the Registrar's Veterans Affairs Certification Coordinator, von der Ahe Building 150, during regular business hours.
+See the School Certification Officer, von der Ahe Building 150, during regular business hours.
 Also visit the Department of Veterans Affairs (VA) GI Bill and Today's GI Bill websites for essential information.

 How do I become eligible for veterans benefits?

 Eligibility for education benefits is determined solely by the VA.
 Visit the GI Bill website for answers to most questions regarding benefits.
 You can also call the VA Education Hotline/Call Center at 1(888) GI-BILL-1 (1-888-442-4551) to inquire about education benefits.

 Apply for veterans education benefits directly with the VA.
 The GI Bill is available to eligible veterans and eligible dependents/spouses of veterans.
 Visit the GI Bill website to apply for these benefits.
 You can also call the VA Education Hotline/Call Center at 1(888) GI-BILL-1 (1-888-442-4551) to inquire about education benefits.
 If you are approved for the GI Bill, the VA will send you a Certificate of Eligibility (COE) award letter.

 How do I certify my student enrollment at LMU?

 Student enrollment must be certified by the Registrar's Veterans Affairs Certification Coordinator.
 Download and submit the VA Semester Benefits Entitlement form and a copy of your Certificate of Eligibility (COE) award letter - if you are a new student or the COE has changed - to the LMU certifying official.

 How do I transfer my benefits to LMU?